You have won your Local Brain Bee competition! Congratulations!

 http://faculty.washington.edu/chudler/nsdivide.html (for kids, but a good start!)

 There will be 8 to 10 Standardized Patients who are professionally trained to portray neurological disorders.
 Students will be required to diagnose the neurological disorders by interviewing the patients.
 Students will spend about 5 minutes with each patient in a patient diagnosis room.
 NEW: In previous years, the questions could only be of the type that could be answered by “yes”, “no”, or “I don’t know”.
 This year, the questions can be open-ended.
 You can ask the patients anything you like.
 At the end of the 5 minutes, the student will record the diagnosis for that patient, and move on to the next patient.
 There will be 13 possible disorders to choose from: bipolar disorder, epilepsy, Parkinson’s disease, addiction, Alzheimer’s disease, Huntington’s disease, schizophrenia, stroke, Tourette Syndrome, neurological AIDS, chronic pain, depression, and autism.

 To study for this part, you might try the Medical Encyclopedia of Medline Plus which can be found at the National Library of Medicine website: http://www.nlm.nih.gov/medlineplus/encyclopedia.html

 International Brain Bee Resources:

-The 2017 IBB will be held in Washington DC, in conjunction with the American Psychological Association annual conference, August 3-6, 2017.
-We will post a link to the IBB 2017 website as soon as it is available.
+The 2018 IBB details are coming soon.
+We will post a link to the IBB 2018 website as soon as it is available.
 Note: you may also see the international event referred to as “International Brain Bee World Championship (IBBWC)”.

 Parents and teachers: Please note that no recording devices are allowed during the question and answer period of any part of the National Brain Bee.